 Search medicines by name or part of code.

-Below are various routes you can take to browse the data with examples for each.
+Here are various routes you can take to browse the data with examples for each route.

 Some website elements use different naming from the dm+d where it allows to communicate briefly, without acronyms and without sacrificing compatibility.